 Generally, we grant equity awards to our new employees, including our NEOs, in connection with the commencement of their employment to induce them to join us and to tie their long-term compensation to future increases in our stock price.
-The type of grants, the aggregate amounts, and the vesting terms of the new-hire grants to NEOs are determined by our Chief Executive Officer and the Chairman of the Compensation Committee with the NEOs, and reviewed and approved by our Compensation Committee in consideration of such NEOs ability to influence Company performance and such NEOs prior experience.
-Our new hire awards typically are larger than the annual awards made to executives during their continued period of employment.
-We did not grant any new hire awards in fiscal 2017, as each of our NEOs were hired prior to the beginning of fiscal 2017.
+The type of award, the aggregate amounts of such awards and the vesting terms of the new-hire awards granted to our NEOs are recommended by our Chief Executive Officer to the Chairman of the Compensation Committee and are reviewed and approved by our Compensation Committee in consideration of such NEO's ability to influence Company performance and such NEO's prior experience.
+Our new hire equity awards typically are larger than the annual awards made to executives during their continued period of employment.
+The Compensation Committee granted a new hire award of 357,142 RSUs in fiscal 2019 to Mr. Thomas, who was hired in November 2018.
+One third of the award vests on the first anniversary of the vesting commencement date of November 26, 2018, and $1/12^{th}$ of the award vests on each three-month anniversary thereafter, subject to his continued service with the Company.